 \section{Abstract}

 A common problem to signal processing are biases introduced by correlated noise.
-In Time-Delay Estimation (TDE), which quantifies a time lag between two signals, noise mixing introduces a bias towards zero delay in conventional TDE protocols based on the cross- or bispectrum.
-Here we propose two novel TDE approaches that address these shortcomings: (1) A cross-spectrum based TDE protocol that relies on estimating the periodicity of the phase spectrum rather than its slope, and (2) a bispectrum based TDE analysis, bispectral antisymmetrization, which removes contributions from not just Gaussian but all independent sources.
-In a simulation study, we compare conventional and novel TDE protocols and resolve differences in performance with respect to noise Gaussianity and auto-correlation structure.
+When quantifying time delays between two signals, mixed noise introduces a bias towards zero delay in conventional delay estimates based on the cross- or bispectrum.
+Here we propose two novel time delay estimators that address these shortcomings: (1) A cross-spectrum based approach that relies on estimating the periodicity of the phase spectrum rather than its slope, and (2) a bispectrum based approach, bispectral antisymmetrization, which removes contributions from not just Gaussian but all independent sources.
+In a simulation study, we compare conventional and novel TDE approaches and resolve differences in performance with respect to noise Gaussianity and auto-correlation structure.
 As a proof-of-concept, we also perform TDE analysis on a neural stimulation dataset ($n=3$).
-We find that antisymmetrization consistently outperforms conventional bispectral TDE methods at low signal-to-noise ratios (SNR) and removes spurious zero-delay estimates in all mixed-noise environments.
-TDE based on phase periodicity also improves signal sensitivity compared to conventional cross-spectral methods.
+We find that antisymmetrization consistently outperforms conventional bispectral methods at low signal-to-noise ratios (SNR) and prevents spurious zero-delay estimates in all mixed-noise environments.
+Time delay estimation based on phase periodicity also improves signal sensitivity compared to conventional cross-spectral methods.
 These observations are stable with respect to the magnitude of the delay and the statistical properties of the noise.

 \IEEEPARstart{T}{he} problem of time-delay estimation (TDE) has already been considered half a century ago \cite{Knapp1976}.
-Still, current TDE protocols are limited in their application to complex noise environments.
+Still, current TDE approaches are limited in their application to complex noise environments.
 Three main approaches to TDE can be identified: cross-correlation, cross-spectrum and bispectrum based analysis.
-They all have in common that they are generally not robust against artefacts introduced by mixed noise.
+They all have in common that they are generally not robust against artifacts introduced by mixed noise.
 Although bispectrum based TDE has previously been proposed to specifically suppress contributions from correlated Gaussian sources \cite{Nikias1988}, none of these methods perform optimally in non-Gaussian noise environments.